Swimming vs. Running: Which Cardio Workout is Best for You?

 Running, while fantastic for building bone density, can be tough on your knees and ankles, especially on hard surfaces.

-What are the Mental and Social Benefits of Swimming Versus Running?
+Mental Health and Social Benefits

 Both running and swimming offer significant mental health benefits.
 The rhythmic nature of both activities can be meditative, reducing stress and anxiety.